UoB-COMSM0166/2025-group-16/README.md

 - With robots actively attacking, players will no longer be able to distinguish between other players and robots by simply observing attack behavior.
 - This change increases the game’s challenge and unpredictability, making gameplay more dynamic and engaging.

-### Analysis: Qualitative and Quantitative Evaluation
+### Evaluation: Qualitative and Quantitative Evaluation

 In this analysis, we apply both **qualitative** and **quantitative** evaluation methods learned in class.
 The collected data provide clear insights from users, guiding us as developers to improve the game.